What is Fair Trade?

 Fair Trade is more than just trading: it proves that greater justice in world trade is possible.
 It highlights the need for change in the rules and practice of conventional trade and shows how a successful business can also put people first.

-The Dharma Door meets the following 10 Principles of Fair Trade:
+Our practices meet the following 10 Principles of Fair Trade: